 Payload Processing Rules

-The following types of rule
+The following types of rule are available:

 - Add prefix - This adds a literal prefix before the payload.

 - Add suffix - This adds a literal suffix after the payload.

 - Match / replace - This replaces any parts of the payload that match a specific regular expression, with a literal string.